otoolep/questdb.io/website/blog/2020-05-01-faster-more-accurate-sums.md

 For non-null values, we adjusted the commands as follows
 - use `test_double_not_nul.csv` instead of `test_double.csv`.
 - for Clickhouse, skip declaring val as `nullable`: `CREATE TABLE test_double_not_null (val Float64) Engine=Memory;`.
-- For kdb+, only run `zz:1000000000?1000.0` for the import step.
+- for kdb+, only run `zz:1000000000?1000.0` at the DDL step.
+- for QuestDB, replace `rnd_double()` by `rnd_double(2)` at the DDL step.

 #### Results
 We ran each query several times and took the best result.

 Without null values, the three databases are summing naively at roughly the same speed.
-When using Kahan summation, QuestDB performs at the same speed and Clickhouse takes a performance hit of around 40%. kdb+ does not offer kahan summation but is listed for reference.
+When using Kahan summation, QuestDB performs at the same speed and Clickhouse takes a performance hit of around 40%. kdb+ does not offer Kahan summation but is listed for reference.

 ![alt-text](assets/kahan-naive-not-null.png)

-With null values, kdb takes a performance hit of 220% on naive calculation and Clickhouse of 28% and 50% for naive and kahan summation respectively.
+With null values, kdb takes a performance hit of 220% on naive calculation and Clickhouse of 28% and 50% for naive and Kahan summation respectively.

 ![alt-text](assets/kahan-naive-null.png)